A halal mortgage?

 Affordability

-Since we sell you the property at the original purchase price, and not at the current market value, and provide rental discounts (unlike other shared ownership schemes), we do our best to make sure it remains affordable for you.
+We sell you the property at the original purchase price, not the current market value, and offer rental discounts (unlike other shared ownership schemes), making it as affordable as possible.

 True risk sharing